 A treatment of Euclid's parallel postulate, nature of proofs, characteristics of a mathematical system, Lobachevskian Geometry, and Riemannian Geometry.
-Prerequisites: MTSC-203 with a "C" or better.

 MTSC-205.
 MATHEMATICS FOR TEACHERS III

 The course is designed to prepare prospective PK-8, vocational, and special education teachers for solving mathematical problems originating from different disciplines.
 Topics include techniques and modes of operation in geometry, measurement, algebra, trigonometry, and calculus.